Cable Socks LV MV HV

 Cable pulling using cable socks is probably the most common form of installation for underground cables and overhead conductors – the 3 most common types:

-- Single Eye Cable Sock – most common type used and attached to the LV-HV cable in the direction of the cable pull
+- Single Eye Cable Sock – most common type used and attached to the LV-HV cable end in the direction of the cable pull for high strength applications

-- Double Eye Cable Sock – can be applied at the cable end in the direction of pull or slid down the LV-HV cable if required
+- Double Eye Cable Sock – can be applied at the cable end in the direction of pull or slid down the LV-HV cable if required, these cable socks allow the cable to pass through the grip between the eyes allowing the load to be taken off the free end of the cable when securing to a termination

 - Lace-Up Sock – an open type cable grip suitable for attachment mid-span around the LV-HV cable circumference at any point on the cable section